epiclyblu/epiclyblu/README.md

-👋 hello, i am blu
+# 👋 hello, i am blu

-absolute beginner in python
+python beginner

 working on random projects as of now